How Much Does It Cost to Raise a Child in the UK?

 Childcare costs per day fall to little more than £12, with nursery costs or childminder fees replaced by school and after-school clubs.
 Don’t start planning to splash out with that extra money though, because your sweethearts are probably eating enough to feed elephants!

-The average food bill for the average household in the UK in 2022 is around £103 per week.
+The average food bill for the average household in the UK is now around £103 per week.
 Anecdotal evidence, including reports from discussion forums such as Mumsnet, put the number much higher, and many families suggest a weekly supermarket shop of £151 or more.

 The period while your children are pre-teen is the cheapest they are likely to get, with occasional trips out and time on holiday likely to be your biggest expenditures.